coolwoc/ngrx-challenge/README.md

-# Notes to RUN APP challenge LOCALLY
+# Notes to RUN APP Liga LOCALLY

 ## Run FrontEnd and API locally.
 - It is important to use `nvm version v16.10.0`.